Special Education Faculty

 Dr. Gena Barnhill

-Dr. Gena Barnhill is the coordinator of Lynchburg College's Graduate Autism Spectrum Disorders (ASD) Certificate Program.
+Dr. Gena Barnhill is the coordinator of Lynchburg College's Graduate Applied Behavior Analysis (ABA) and Autism Spectrum Disorders (ASD) certificate programs.
 With the increased prevalence rates of ASD now reported at 1%, there is a tremendous need to train professionals in effective educational practices for this special population.

 Dr. Barnhill completed her PhD in special education with an emphasis in Autism, Asperger Syndrome, and Behavior Disorders in 2000 from the University of Kansas (KU), which was the only institute of higher education offering specialization in Asperger Syndrome.
 Dr. Barnhill brings expertise in Asperger Syndrome and other ASDs both professionally and as the parent of an adult son with Asperger Syndrome.
 She is an active member of the Virginia Autism Council.